 Since 2015, grantees have been awarded almost $4.5 million and approximately 3,600,000 tires or nearly 42,476 tons of scrap tires have been diverted from landfills.
 These tires/scrap tires have been re-purposed for beneficial use in rubberized asphalt, tire derived aggregate (TDA), tire derived fuel (TDF), and granulated rubber porous flexible pavement.

-1. Tire Recycling: Eligible entities that receive Tennessee tires and process them into a useable end product.
+- Tire Recycling: Entities that receive Tennessee tires and process them into a useable end product.

-2. Tire Derived Product Use: Eligible entities that use Tennessee waste tires in a manner that is considered a beneficial use.
+- Tire Derived Product Use: Entities that use Tennessee waste tires in a manner that is considered a beneficial use.

-3. Research, Testing, and Development: Tennessee companies, Tennessee colleges/universities, or entities that conduct research, testing, or development of beneficial uses for Tennessee waste tires.
+- Research, Testing, and Development: Entities that conduct research, testing, or development of beneficial uses for Tennessee waste tires.

 TEAP is a reimbursement grant, meaning a potential applicant will need to have access to start-up capital.
 The minimum grant request is $10,000 and the maximum grant request is $1,000,000.
 The applicant must, at a minimum, match the grant amount requested.
 The applicant must specify the match percentage as one of the following:

 - 80% Grant / 20% Match (specific to LEAs, higher education institutions, local government, or nonprofits); or

 - 50% Grant / 50% Match; or

 Items Not Eligible for Matching Funds